RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/readme.md

 * A new UTF8 built-in function has been defined.
 It contains the main part of the UTF-8 decoder, previously found in the ``encodings/Encoding.cls`` package.
 The new routine has been geenralized so that it can manage strings in UTF-8, UTF-8Z, CESU-8, MUTF-8 and WTF-8 formats.
 See [the code](utf8.cls) and [the UTF8 section](doc/new-functions.md#utf8) of [this helpfile](doc/new-functions.md) for documentation details.
+* Documentation has been migrated to markdown format.
+Most classes and routines are fully or partially documented.
+This includes some internal details, which are generally marked as "implementation notes".

 ---